You may submit your application online through the

 Consent to a Criminal Record Check

-Please complete the Consent to a Criminal Record Check form and submit it to us
+Consent to a Criminal Record Check is included in the application and submitted

-with your application form.
+to us with your application.
 We will forward your information to the Criminal Records

 Review Program of the Ministry of Justice and, in turn, they will return the results